SteeltoeOSS/Samples/Connectors/src/PostgreSql/README.md

 1. Push the app
    - From local source code:
      - Push the app using the appropriate workload.yaml:
-       - `tanzu app workload apply --local-path . --source-image <your-registry-reference> --file ./config/workload.yaml -y`
+       - `tanzu app workload apply --local-path . --source-image your-registry-reference --file ./config/workload.yaml -y`
    - Alternatively, from locally built binaries:
      - Publish app to a local directory, specifying the runtime:
        - `dotnet restore --configfile nuget.config`
        - `dotnet publish -r linux-x64 --no-self-contained`
      - Push the app using the appropriate workload.yaml:
-       - `tanzu app workload apply --local-path ./bin/Debug/net6.0/linux-x64/publish --source-image <your-registry-reference> --file ./config/workload.yaml -y`
+       - `tanzu app workload apply --local-path ./bin/Debug/net6.0/linux-x64/publish --source-image your-registry-reference --file ./config/workload.yaml -y`

+---

 ### See the Official [Steeltoe Service Connectors Documentation](https://docs.steeltoe.io/api/v3/connectors/) for a more in-depth walkthrough of the samples and more detailed information.